DevireddyP-kr/Test/README.md

 # Test
-Irs a markdown file in the repository
+Its a markdown file in the repository